 Heather met and married her husband Jim in her late thirties – and it wasn’t until then that she considered starting a family.
 While her health insurance did include some diagnostic testing and treatment to identify fertility issues, it did not cover fertility treatments such as IUI and IVF, which is common.
 In 2018, almost 80 percent of people who underwent fertility treatments had little to no coverage.
 These financial considerations, coupled with the emotional strain of infertility, make Heather’s journey, one I hear about often as a fertility specialist pharmacist.

-The cost of IVF is upward of $14,000 per round, so Heather and Jim decided to implant two embryos instead of one.
-They believed that they had a higher chance for a viable pregnancy with two embryos – 94 percent of patients still believe they must use multiple embryos to increase chances of having a child through IVF.
+The cost of IVF can range from $10,000 to $25,000, so Heather and Jim decided to implant two embryos instead of one.
+They believed that they had a higher chance for a viable pregnancy with two embryos – 94 percent of patients still believe they must use multiple embryos to increase chances of having a child through IVF1.
 Additionally, they wanted more than one child, so the potential of having two children without having to pay for multiple rounds of IVF was appealing.

 While Jim and Heather ultimately became parents to healthy twin girls, it didn’t come at a small cost to their insurance plan.
 Heather was hospitalized at 35 weeks with preeclampsia and cholestasis.
 She remained in the hospital until she made it to 36 weeks and then delivered her twins via c-section.
-The average cost of a c-section hospital stay is about $51,000, compared with $32,000 for a vaginal birth.
+The average cost of a vaginal delivery is between $5,000 and $11,000 in most states.
+C-section births, on the other hand, are more expensive than vaginal births, with costs ranging from $7,500 to $14,500.
 Although it’s not certain that Heather wouldn’t have experienced preeclampsia or a c-setion with a singleton birth, twin pregnancies are 2.5 times more likely to result in pre-eclampsia as compared to single births.
-And while the c-section rate for single babies is 32 percent, for twins, it is as much as 75 percent.
+In fact, 75 percent of twin births in America are cesareans, more than double the 32 percent average.

 Heather and Jim estimate that they spent approximately $22,000 on fertility treatments and medications out of pocket.
 While this was a financial burden they could bear, with average household income in America at $61,937 before taxes in 2018, it is a luxury that many can’t afford.